It won’t bring you quick riches, but smart portfolio diversification is key to steadily building wealth over time.

 Without diversification, you may not have enough risk in your portfolio to earn the returns you need to meet your goal.

-Or, like the example above, your portfolio may be too volatile and not include safer investment options – like bonds.
+Or, like the example above, your portfolio may be too volatile and not include safer investment options – like cash or bonds.
 This could also put your financial goal at risk.

 Diversification is an effective way to balance risk and reward in your portfolio.
 You can make changes to balance your portfolio gradually by adjusting different positions.
 This is a safer option than overhauling your entire portfolio in one hit and exposing yourself to greater market risk.